Key Takeaways

 The cost structure typically favors flat-rate pricing or lower per-call fees, making AI services more economical for businesses with high call volumes.
 AI also handles unlimited simultaneous calls, meaning no caller ever gets a busy signal or waits on hold.

 The tradeoff is the lack of human connection.
-While AI has improved dramatically, some callers still prefer speaking with a person, especially for complex or emotionally sensitive matters.
+While AI has improved dramatically (see our AI vs human receptionist and AI receptionist vs answering service comparisons), some callers still prefer speaking with a person, especially for complex or emotionally sensitive matters.

 Hybrid Solutions